AleksaMCode/AMx64/README.md

 ```asm
 mov qword rax, [var] ; copy var content into rax
 ```
 <p align="justify">This instruction will access the memory location of the variable <i>var</i> and retrieve the value stored there.
-This requires that the CPU wait until the value is retrieved before completing the operation and thus might take slightly longer to complete than a similar operation using an immediate value.</p>
+This requires that the CPU wait until the value is retrieved before completing the operation, and thus might take slightly longer to complete than a similar operation using an immediate value.</p>

 > **_NOTE:_**
 >